HolmQ84/DSDB-Exam-Project/Readme.md

 - The DSDB-Music service is managing all calls to the MongoDB regarding the Track and artists related to the specific songInfo.

 #### DSDB-AudioFeatures
-- Here we are managing all transactions happening to and from the MySql database which contains all the Audio features.
+- Here we are managing all transactions happening to and from the Postgres database table 'features', which contains all the Audio features.

 #### DSDB-Lyrics
 - As the name implies, the DSDB-Lyric is responsible for handling the transactions we are running to get the lyrics of the songs.